Minater247/cse-15l-lab-reports/report-3.md

 <hr>

 DNA is a pretty fundamental thing, but how long does it take for people to start talking about it?
 We can use the `-b` and `--byte-offset` flags to find out at what character (assuming byte-sized ASCII characters) we see the first instance of a DNA string!
 By passing the first occurence of 4+ DNA characters to awk by grepping with the `-b` option, we can calculate the average start position of DNA in the files.
-The pattern `([AGTC]{4,})` searches for any one of the DNA characters A, G, T, and C, and matches if 4 or more of them are found in a row.
+The pattern `([AGTC]{4,})` searches for any one of the DNA characters 'A', 'G', 'T', and 'C', and matches if 4 or more of them are found in a row.
 I don't know of any word which would be formed from these, and results verify this is a decent match for locating strings of DNA!
 ```console
 [n2reed@ieng6-201]:docsearch:507$ grep -b -E '([AGTC]{4,})' ./technical/biomed/*.txt | awk -F: '{s+=$2; count++} END {printf "%.0f\n", s/count}'
 25139